 With regard to the GPU this behaves well with casual games and that require less computing power, for example Subway Surfers o Clash Royale, while with heavier titles like PUBG the tablet is more difficult and it will be necessary to set the details to the minimum so that the playback happens smoothly.

 Posteriorly the Chuwi Hi9 Plus LTE It is equipped with a camera from 8 mega-pixels without LED flash.
 If we have seen good performances in the other sectors, we have to go back down to earth with the camera.
 Because performance is related exactly to its price range and type of product.

 In fact, in conditions of good brightness the quality is still low with shots characterized by a discrete digital noise and a management of the lights under the sufficiency.
 In short, this is a tablet that can perform good office actions, such as taking pictures of documents or making video calls, but we can not expect more.

-I two speakers the Chuwi Hi9 Plus LTE they are positioned on the back cover, so we will not have a totally immersive audio for watching multimedia contents, but all in all, the volume is sufficiently high.
-However, the balance of frequencies tends to favor the most alti and average at the expense of the bass, which are not very perceptible.
-Finally, the sound captured by the system microphone is good.
+I two speakers of the Chuwi Hi9 Plus LTE they are positioned on the back cover, so we will not have a totally immersive audio for watching multimedia contents, but all in all, the volume is sufficiently high.
+However, the balance of frequencies tends to favor the most alti and average at the expense of the bass, which are poco perceptible.
+Finally, the audio captured by the system microphone is good.

 Generally speaking, I did not have any connectivity problems, because even the connection with headphones Bluetooth 5.0 it proved to be fast and without problems of audio latency.